Mashed Sweet Potatoes in Fillo Shells with Candied Pecan

 varied bread stuffing carefully tended by its history, perhaps a recipe of Mom’s, or an extended family or regional favorite,

-buttery mashed potatoes, a tureen of rich brown gravy prepared from the drippings, maybe an old fashioned green bean casserole, along with any among the diverse versions of bright orange colored sweet potatoes, these just some of the staples frequently gracing the table upon this feast of plenty.
+buttery mashed potatoes, a tureen of rich brown gravy prepared from the drippings, maybe an old fashioned green bean casserole, along with any among the diverse versions of bright orange colored sweet potatoes, representing just a few among the traditional favorites gracing the table upon this feast of plenty.

 While I’m a huge mashed sweet potato lover, and sweet potatoes are a tradition must on my Thanksgiving table, still, turkey and trimmings considered, its not the dish I’m angling for huge amounts of at the feast, nor are most of my guests, so this year I’ve decided to switch it up a bit, keeping the sweet potato tradition but serving it in simple bites that is, Mashed Sweet Potatoes in Fillo Shells with Candied Pecan.